renegade620/renegade620/README.md

 🔹 Exploring the intersections of tech, leadership, and impact 🔹 Always learning, always growing

-🌱 Currently learning into Cloud and Social Impact Strategy 📌 Open to collaborations and new opportunities
+🌱 Currently learning Cloud and Social Impact Strategy 📌 Open to collaborations and new opportunities
 💬 Let's connect: [LinkedIn](https://www.linkedin.com/in/omondi-were/) | [GitHub](https://github.com/renegade620)